 Things were tidied with such remarkable persistence that I was lead to ponder it all in wonder.
 Their house had 3 times the occupancy of mine, and yet was 3 times cleaner than mine!
 I felt challenged to make some adjustments in my own home.

-In a culture where everything is fast-paced, instant, and ever-changing, it is hard to content oneself with getting the kitchen in order for (sometimes) an hour+.
+In a culture where everything is fast-paced, instant, and ever-changing, it is hard to content oneself with getting the kitchen in order.
 We are antsy.
 In the one minute it takes to clear the kitchen table, we’ve thought of 3 other things we want to do besides clean the kitchen.
 We have to slow down.
-I’ve realized this is true for me in other areas of life too, recently.
-It is so easy to accept the premise that “busy” is just our M.O., but, it is actually pretty liberating when you limit yourself to doing several things thoroughly and well.
+I’ve realized this is true for me in other areas of life too.
+It is so easy to accept the premise that “busy” is just our M.O., but, it is actually pretty liberating when you limit yourself to doing one thing thoroughly and well.

 I took to sweeping the kitchen floor one day while in Louisville, and was surprised to find it rather effortless and fun.
 I thought it was likely just the fact that it was someone else’s floor, and not my own.
 Regardless, I needed something—anything—to give me fresh motivation to keep my floors clean.
 Having dark wood floors and two children, this is a battle quickly lost, thus my defeatist state.
 So, when I returned home, I sought out a broom like the one Aunt and Uncle kept.
 Fortunately I found one at Target.
 I was surprised to find that it wasn’t entirely circumstantial, and that this O-Cedar broom was, in fact, a little special.
 Centered between the bristles is a foam piece that explains why it was so easy to guide every particle of dust into a pile.
 Bonus feature: it comes apart and is designed to be washable!
 I also find a stand-up dust pan to be super convenient.